Youpay Digital

 Releasing the update

 Before this step, it is usually recommended to do a usability test with real users and capture feedback to improve the flow and screens.
-However, because of the short window to launch the project and considering the changes proposed and the current flow, we decided to launch the product and monitoring the user behavior in a period of low demand.
+However, because of the short window to launch the project and considering the changes proposed and the current flow, we decided to launch the product and monitor the user behavior during a period of low demand.

-Beyond the internal metrics of platform use, I also capture some users feedbacks together with the support team, and could extract the following learns:
+Beyond the internal metrics of platform use, I also captured some user feedback together with the support team, and could extract the following learnings:

-We received positive feedbacks about the pages’ visuals and the facility to read the information;
+• We received positive feedback about the pages' visuals and the facility to read the information.

 Improving the solution